chizzletaz/BakeAndBinge/README.md

 8. A clone will be created locally.

 For more info on how to clone a repository check [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

-### Preparing local copy
-Before we create our Heroku application, we need to setup some files that Heroku needs to run the app.
-1. Install the 'requirements.txt' file by typing: **pip3 install -r requirements.txt**

 ---
 # **Credits**